 Each KELT telescope takes images of the sky automatically every night if the weather is good.
 The data is then transferred online to Ohio State and Vanderbilt for analysis and storage.

-How many planets have KELT discovered so far?
+How many planets has KELT discovered so far?

 As of August 2018, KELT has discovered 21 extra-solar planets.
 Among the planets discovered by KELT is the hottest planet ever discovered, KELT-9b.